‘Wash out’ is a traditional Caribbean way of cleansing the body using herbs.

-On Wednesday 21 October one of our food ambassadors, Rosemarie, shared with us her experience of ‘wash out’ as a child of Jamaican heritage.
+Back in October 2020, one of our food ambassadors, Rosemarie, shared with us her experience of wash out as a child of Jamaican heritage.

-It proved to be a lively discussion with a lot of stories and laughter.
+It was a lively discussion with lots of stories and laughter.
 We were delighted that so many people joined the discussion and shared their own experiences.

-As well as the traditional herbal wash out Rosemarie also shared with us how important eating a lot of fruit and vegetables are for our overall health as well as the digestive system and skin.
+As well as the traditional herbal wash out, Rosemarie shared with us how important eating a lot of fruit and vegetables are for our overall health – as well as the digestive system and skin.

 Some of the foods Rosemarie grew up on included: